-Exclusive: The number of forest fires in the EU has nearly trebled so far this year, according to figures obtained by Euronews, affecting an area close to twice the size of Luxembourg.
+Exclusive: The number of forest fires in the EU has more than doubled so far this year, according to figures obtained by Euronews, affecting an area twice the size of Luxembourg.

-There have been 1,068 blazes in 2017 – a huge increase on the 404 the bloc saw annually on average over the previous eight years.
+There have been 1,671 blazes so far in 2017 – a huge increase on the 639 the bloc saw annually on average over the previous eight years.

 Experts have blamed climate change for the rise, saying it has extended the traditional wildfire season and increased the frequency of blazes.